ssilver51/GABF/README.md

 <p align="center"><img src="images/word_cloud_beer_names.png" width=800></p>
 <br>
 <br>
 Well, this isn't all that interesting.
-We see "Ale", "Pale Ale", "Stout", "Lager" are some of the biggest words on this word cloud.
-This is not that surprising, as those are all very popular *categories* for the competition.
+We see "Ale", "Pale Ale", "Stout", "Lager" are some of the biggest items on this word cloud.
+This is not that surprising, as those are all very popular <em>categories</em> for the competition.
 <br>
 <br>
 If we had to take something away from this chart, it is to include the style of your beer in its name!